 Please Note: Not all incense is created equally!
 We have done extensive research and testing, and every brand we carry meets or exceeds our rigorous standards.
 There is plenty of cheap, low quality incense available on the market, but unless you can trust that your source is using high quality materials, you may be risking your respiratory health and that of those in the room.

-Stick IncenseMaybe the most well-known type of incense is stick incense, made from powdered plant matter scented with essential oils and mixed with organic binders and formed to long, thin bamboo sticks.
+Stick IncenseMaybe the most well-known type of incense is stick incense, made from powdered plant matter scented with fragrant oils and mixed with organic binders and formed to long, thin bamboo sticks.